peco/peco/README.md

 Note that we have a Godeps file in source tree, for now it's just there for a peace of mind.
 If you already know about [godep](https://github.com/tools/godep), when you may use that instead of steps 2~4

-Because you probably don't want to overwrite your main peco installation, just run
+Then from the root of this repository run:

 ```
-go build cmd/peco/peco.go
+go run releng/build.go
 ```

-from the root of this repository, and you will get the `peco` executable in the current directory.
-Then just use that instead of the global one, e.g:
+This will create a `peco` binary in the local directory, with a version string "development-version".
+You obviously don't want to install this in the wild.

 ```
-ps aux | ./pec
+$ ./peco --version
+development-version
 ```

 TODO
 ====